sophiaponte/prefect-legacy/docs/orchestration/getting-started/registering-and-running-a-flow.md

 You're now ready to execute your first flow run!

 Flow runs can be created in a few different ways.
-Running a flow from Prefect Cloud is an easy way to control flow runs.
+Running a flow from prefectlegacy Cloud is an easy way to control flow runs.
 Even non-engineering users can run and monitor flows from the Prefect Cloud UI.

 On the [Flow page](/orchestration/ui/flow.md) click **Quick Run** in the upper-right corner.